zettrik/Affenkopp/README.md

 Two ways to transmit the buttonstateinfo...

 ## Wifi Client
-* nodemcu connects as client to wifi access point
+nodemcu connects as client to wifi access point
 * no long wires needed for buttons
 * needs power supply
 * needs separate wifi ap

 ## USB
 * no extra power supply needed for nodemcu
- * unity probably just reads with 9600 baudrate

 # Software